The distribution of Weierstrass points on a tropical curve: Distribution of Weierstrass points

-In this section we prove our main result.
-We show that for a degree-increasing sequence of divisors with discrete Weierstrass locus (i.e. Weierstrass-generic divisors), the Weierstrass points become equidistributed in $\Gamma$ with respect to the canonical measure $\mu$, defined in Section \ref{subsec:resistance}.
+In this section we prove Theorem~\ref{thm:equidistribution}.
+We show that for a degree-increasing sequence of generic divisors on a metric graph, the Weierstrass points become distributed with respect to the Zhang canonical measure (defined in Section \ref{subsec:resistance}).
+We also give a quantitative version of this distribution result, Theorem~\ref{thm:quant-equidistribution}.